yoannchb-pro/MoodleGPT/README.md

 - <b>Solution 1</b>: Go on [this moodle test page](https://school.moodledemo.net/login/index.php) (username: `student`, password: `moodle`) and choose any quiz.
 - <b>Solution 2</b>: Run the `index.html` file located in the `test/fake-moodle` folder.

+## Beta version with advanced features

+If you're interested in accessing advanced features ahead of their official release, please consider downloading the extension from the [dev branch](https://github.com/yoannchb-pro/MoodleGPT/tree/dev).
+However, please be aware that this branch is under development and may contain bugs.
+If you encounter any issues, don't hesitate to contact me or create an issue on GitHub.
+Your feedback is invaluable in helping us improve the extension.